h-hahn/west-coast-eez/README.md

 ### Data
 The data was too large to push to this repository, so download the data [here](https://drive.google.com/file/d/1u-iwnPDbe6ZK7wSFVMI-PpCKaRQ3RVmg/view?usp=sharing) and save it locally.

+### Structure
-> The structure of the repo is:
+The structure of the repo is as follows:
 > ```
 > west-coast-eez
 > │   README.md